Quicr/quicr-protocol-spec/protocol.md

 The `flags` identifies the relative `priority` of this object and if the object can be discarded.
 This can help Relay to make  dropping/caching decisions.

 The `nb_objects_previous_group` is present if and only if this is the first fragment of the first object in a group, i.e., `object_id` and `offset` are both zero.
 The number indicates how many objects were sent in the previous groups.
 It enables receiver to check whether all these objects have been received.

 Relays may forward fragments even if they arrive out of order.

-## Fragmentation and Reassembly

-Application data may need to be fragmented to fit the underlying transport packet size requirements.
-QuicR protocol is responsible for performing necessary fragmentation and reassembly.
-Each fragment needs to be small enough to send in a single transport packet.
-The low order bit is also a Last Fragment Flag to know the number of Fragments.
-The upper bits are used as a fragment counter with the first fragment starting at 1.
-The `FRAGMENT_ID` with in the `PUBLISH` message identifies the individual fragments.